kube-reporting/metering-operator/Documentation/report.md

 Report data is stored in the database much like metrics themselves, and can thus be used in aggregated or roll-up reports.
 A simple use case for a roll-up report is to spread the time required to produce a report over a longer period of time: instead of requiring a monthly report to query and add all data over an entire month, the task can be split into daily reports that each run over a thirtieth of the data.

-A custom roll-up report requires a custom generation query.
+A custom roll-up report requires a custom report query.
-The ReportGenerationQuery template processor provides a function: `reportTableName` that can get the necessary table name [from a report name](rollup-reports.md#2-create-the-aggregation-query).
+The ReportQuery template processor provides a function: `reportTableName` that can get the necessary table name [from a report name](rollup-reports.md#2-create-the-aggregation-query).

 Below is an snippet taken from a built-in query: